-Currently, I have enough shoes for almost 2 4x5 grids.
-This one is repeated below as a placeholder for an third one.
+Currently, I have enough shoe images for almost 2 4x5 grids.
+This one is repeated below as a placeholder for a third one.
 I also thought the shoes could be used as single images, rather than in a typology grid.
-I’m open to ideas as to how to best utilize these images.
+I’m open to ideas as to how to best utilize them.
+I can also gather more shoes to photograph.
+I’ve become adept at knowing where to find them.

 You learn to hide.
 Growing up around men who became violent and unpredictable when they drank makes one an expert at invisibility.
 To not be seen means you are safer.
 As an adult, being invisible holds you back…